Ciprofloxacin and dexamethasone (Otic)

 Do not keep outdated medicine or medicine no longer needed.

-If your symptoms do not improve within a week, or if they become worse, check with your doctor.
+If you or your child feel that your symptoms are not improve after 7 days, or if they have become worse, check with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.